eCommercePlayer

 eBay's search engine, Cassini, uses item specifics as a primary ranking factor.
 When a buyer searches for 'red Nike Air Max size 10,' Cassini matches those terms against item specifics fields like Brand, Color, Size, and Model.
 If you have not filled out those fields, your listing is invisible to that search.

-This takes an extra two minutes per listing.
-That two minutes can be the difference between your item showing up on page one of search results and not showing up at all.
+Two extra minutes filling in item specifics can be the difference between appearing on page one of search results and not appearing at all.

 Mistake 5: Ignoring the Mobile Experience